aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.drawing/itruetypefont/full_font_name/_index.md

 ## full_font_name property

-Gets the full name of the font.
+Full font name is generally represented as combination of Family and Subfamily names.
 ### Definition:
 ```python
 @property